aishani-goyal/ChaosCrypt/README.md

 - Key file contains necessary r, seed, and AES key.

 **License**
--This project is open source and free to use.
+- This project is open source and free to use.